dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ## Null safety

 Unlike JavaScript, Dart supports null safety.
-As of Dart 2.12, all types default to non-nullable.
+In Dart, all types default to non-nullable.
 This benefits Dart developers because Dart catches null reference exceptions when writing code, rather than at runtime.